treinartz/markdown_test/week0/week0.md

 # Here is week 0

-you will need these items in each weeks's portfolio:
-- parpagraph description for what the code does
+you will need these items in each weeks's portfolio: (see the items located next to their numbers below) 1 parpagraph description for what the code does
-- paragrph reflection on the process including challenges and solutions
-- a gif of the program
+2 paragrph reflection on the process including challenges and solutions 3 a gif of the program
-- the code that goes with it
+4 the code that goes with it
-- and a link to the p5 editor
+5 and a link to the p5 editor
-- references for code produced elsewhere
+6 references for code produced elsewhere

 ---
-## Description:
+## 1. Description:
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 Why do we use it?
 It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
 Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
 Various versions have evolved over the years, sometimes by accident, sometimes on purpose (injected humour and the like).

-## Reflection:
+## 2. Reflection:
 here are the 3 items I learned
 1. First item
 2. Second item